python-trio/pytest-trio/docs/source/quickstart.rst

 resource, so if we're unlucky some other program might already be using it.
 What we really want to do is to tell :func:`~trio.serve_tcp` to pick a random port that no-one else is using.
-It turns out that this is easy: if you request port 0, then the operating system instead picks an unused one for you automatically.
+It turns out that this is easy: if you request port 0, then the operating system will pick an unused one for you automatically.
 Problem solved!

-But wait... if the operating system is picking the port for us, how do we know figure out which one it picked, so we can connect?
+But wait... if the operating system is picking the port for us, how do we know figure out which one it picked, so we can connect to it later?

 Well, there's no way to predict the port ahead of time.
 But after :func:`~trio.serve_tcp` has opened a port, it can check and see what